alexlstanton/alexlstanton/README.md

 # 👋 Hello World.
 I'm Alex.

 **Currently Working On**
-- NANDA Commercial Adoption, the Agentic Web Should Be Open
+- NANDA Commercial Adoption... the Agentic Web should be open.
-- A2AS-Reflexive - Metacongnative and sub-persona design inspired by the working paper
+- A2AS-Reflexive...
+Metacongnative and sub-persona single-context agent design inspired by the working paper & agentgateway
 - Identity for Agentic systems (DIF++)

 **Technologist | Founder | Strategic Leader | Human**